protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 ## 4 Installation instructions

 These instructions may be updated at a future date.
+I do, in particular, plan to add a table of contents and expand on some further customisations the user may want to consider.
 {:.info}

 The following instructions were implemented on 2018-06-30 on a clean Debian 9.4 install, using the latest available net install option.
 The hardware is Lenovo ThinkPad X220.
 {:.note}

-Do not try these instructions on mission critical infrastructure.
-Use a Virtual Machine or a spare computer.
+**Do not try these instructions on mission critical infrastructure.** Use a Virtual Machine or a spare computer.
 These work on my Lenovo ThinkPad X220 laptop and the Lenovo H30-05 desktop.
 Your mileage may vary.
-I do not claim to know how different hardware configurations will behave.
-The responsibility is yours.
-Proceed at your own risk.
+I do not claim to know how different hardware configurations will behave. **The responsibility is yours.
+Proceed at your own risk.**
 {:.critical}

 ### 4.1 Setting up a clean Debian install

 I prefer to use the [net install of the current Stable release](https://www.debian.org/distrib/netinst).
 If you have a machine that does not have Ethernet access, or requires non-free drivers for Wi-Fi, then you will be better served by [one of those](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/).

+The reason I first install Debian Stable and then switch to Sid, is to have a solid starting point.
+There are ways to install Sid directly, but your timing might coincide with the presence of a major bug in a core piece of software.
+The package `apt-listbugs` (more on that below) will protect you from such unpleasant surprises.

 During the installation process, you will be asked to choose your major system components.
 A Desktop Environment, an SSH server, a print server, etc. I always keep the first option checked, then [using the space key to toggle on/off] I add MATE, SSH server, remove the print server, and keep the standard system utilities.